Censorship by TikTok

-There are reports of TikTok and Douyin censoring political content related to China and other countries as well as content from minority creators.
-TikTok says that its initial content moderation policies, many of which are no longer applicable, were aimed at reducing divisiveness and were not politically motivated.
+There are reports of TikTok and its Chinese counterpart Douyin censoring political content related to China and other countries, as well as content from minority creators.
+TikTok has stated that its early content moderation policies, many of which are no longer in effect, were intended to reduce divisiveness and were not politically motivated.

 Politics

 TikTok's content moderation policies have been criticized as non-transparent (especially Douyin's).
 Internal guidelines depending on the country against the promotion of violence, separatism, and "demonization of countries" could be used to prohibit content related to the 1989 Tiananmen Square protests and massacre, Falun Gong, Tibet, Taiwan, Chechnya, Northern Ireland, the Cambodian genocide, the 1998 Indonesian riots, Kurdish nationalism, ethnic conflicts between black and white people or between different Islamic sects.
 A more specific list banned criticism of world leaders, including past and present ones from Russia, the United States, Japan, North and South Korea, India, Indonesia, Israel and Turkey.

 In September 2019, The Washington Post reported allegations from former U.S. employees that TikTok censored content sensitive for Beijing as well as political discussions unrelated to China.
 Topics such as Donald Trump and the 2019–2020 Hong Kong protests were noticeably rarer on TikTok compared to other platforms.
 TikTok said it would replace its Beijing-based moderation with regional teams operating under greater autonomy in terms of content moderation.
 On 27 November 2019, TikTok temporarily suspended the account of Feroza Aziz after she posted a video (disguised as a makeup tutorial) which drew attention to the Xinjiang internment camps.
 TikTok later apologized and claimed that her account, which they soon reinstated, was flagged because of her joke about Osama bin Laden in another post.
 In July 2020, TikTok took down a video about the Xinjiang internment camps after it gained millions of views.
 It is available again with over six million views as of June 2024.
 The video's creator has also reported other instances where she was banned or restricted, including from livestreaming, after speaking on government or politics.

 TikTok's policies ban content related to a specific list of foreign leaders such as Vladimir Putin, Donald Trump, Barack Obama, and Mahatma Gandhi because it can stir controversy and attacks on political views.
 Its policies also ban content critical of Turkish president Recep Tayyip Erdoğan and content considered to be supporting Kurdish nationalism.
 TikTok was reported to have censored users who were supportive of the Citizenship Amendment Act protests in India and those who promote peace between Hindus and Muslims.